-Current Year 10-Year Trend Satisfactory No data
+Rating Current Year 10-Year Trend Satisfactory Insufficient data

 There are currently 28 major pumps maintained.
-Nine are in collection system pump stations, 12 are involved in treatment, and 7 are used in recycled water distribution.
+There are 9 in collection system pump stations, 12 are involved in treatment, and 7 are used in recycled water distribution.
 These pumps represent the major backbone of infrastructure needed to collect, treat and reuse wastewater.
 Each pump station has multiple pumps for redundancy, as an engineered mitigating measure to increase resiliency.
 The regular maintenance of the pumps is also a mitigating action taken by NapaSan to increase resiliency.
 This metric looks at the unplanned maintenance on these pumps as a measure of NapaSan's maintenance activity's impact on pump resiliency.

-Pumps - Uptime # of pump updays / total number of pump-days (excludes planned maintenance)

 2016 was the first year that this data has been calculated and reported in total for the 28 major pumps in the system.
-There is an average 98.0% uptime for these pumps in 2016 and 98.6% in 2017.
+Uptime has been consistently above 96% for the past three years, with no pump station having more than one of its three (or more) pumps out of service for any extended period of time.

 Because of the lack of historical data, it is not feasible to determine a trend rating at this time.

-OPERATIONAL RESILIENCY